EAI International Workshop on Smart Citizens and Smart Society

 Follow us on Twitter at #WSCISS2017

 **WSCISS 2017 is organised under Smartcity360 Experience and Perspectives**

-Co-located with Smart City Summit & Find us on Twitter #SmartCity360
+More information can be found here: Smart City Summit & Find us on Twitter #SmartCity360

 EXHIBIT at Smart City360° Summit to gain important exposure for your project, prototype or product!

 PARTICIPATE at Smart City360° Summit to connect with others in your field!